microsoft/msphpsql/Linux-mac-install.md

 > [!NOTE]
 > To install PHP 7.0 or 7.1, replace 7.2 with 7.0 or 7.1 in the following commands.
-> For Ubuntu 18.04, the step to get the ondrej repository is not required
+> For Ubuntu 18.04, the step to add the ondrej repository is not required unless
-> because PHP 7.2 is the default.
-However, installing PHP 7.0 or 7.1 packages in
+> PHP 7.0 or 7.1 is needed.
+However, installing PHP 7.0 or 7.1 in Ubuntu 18.04 may
-> Ubuntu 18.04 may not work, as the ondrej repository come with wrong dependencies.
+> not work as packages from the ondrej repository come with dependencies that may
+> conflict with a base Ubuntu 18.04 install.

 ### Step 1.
 Install PHP
 ```